golioth/golioth-firmware-sdk/README.md

 integration guide and a platform porting guide.

 ## Features Supported by Platform

-This SDK currently supports the following platforms:

-* Espressif ESP-IDF
-* Infineon ModusToolbox
-* Linux (or POSIX-like)

 The following table lists which SDK features (rows) are support for each platform (columns).
 The :soon:'s indicate a feature that is planned to be implemented in the future, and